Tree dispute application

 Tree assessors

-QCAT tree assessors may be appointed by a QCAT member to undertake a tree assessment which will involve visiting the site of the tree causing the dispute with both neighbours or landowners.
+A QCAT member may appoint a tree assessor to undertake an assessment which will involve visiting the site of the tree causing the dispute with both neighbours or landowners.